tableaubridge/bridgectl/README.md

 # BridgeCTL
 BridgeCTL is a command-line utility for Tableau Bridge

-# Setup
-Use these commands to download and run bridgectl_setup.py

 # Tableau BridgeCTL
 BridgeCTL is a utility for Tableau Bridge Linux Containers.